skwp/dotfiles/README.md

  * html-escape - ,he and ,hu to escape and unescape html
  * ruby-debug-ide - not quite working for me, but maybe it will for you. supposedly a graphical debugger you can step through
  * Gundo - visualize your undos - pretty amazing plugin.
 Hit ,u with my keymappings to trigger it, very user friendly
- * slime - use ctrl-c,ctrl-c to send text to a running irb/pry/console.
-To start the console, you must use screen with a named session: "screen -S [name] [cmd]", ex: "screen -S pry pry"
  * vim-indent-guides - visual indent guides, off by default
  * color_highlight - use :ColorCodes to see hex colors highlighted
  * change-inside-surroundings - change content inside delimiters like quotes/brackets